VidCruiter Logo

 Keep candidates up-to-date

-Automated candidate communication protocols allow you to maintain effective communication with applicants.
+Automated candidate communication protocols allow you to maintain effective communication with applicants at every step.

 Top tip for further improving one-way interview questions